-If your organization has been through an Agile transformation, or if you have worked with an Agile coach or team, you may have realized how much Agile principles have to offer.
+If your organization has been through an Agile transformation, or if you have worked with a professional Agile coach or team, you may have realized how much Agile principles have to offer.
 In fact, you may have considered becoming an Agile coach yourself.
 This role often appeals to people who are already familiar with Agile systems and who also love collaborating and making workplaces even better.
 Understanding what an Agile coach does and what to expect can help you decide if this is a career path you wish to pursue.

 What Is an Agile Coach?